 10 Dark Facts About Robert Pickton, The Pig Farmer Killer

-The date is February 6, 2002, and police are descending upon a pig farm in British Columbia to execute a search warrant for illegal firearms.
+It is February 6, 2002, and police descend upon a pig farm owned by Robert Pickton to execute a search warrant for illegal firearms.
 What they were about to uncover would go down in a tale so horrifying, bizarre, strange, and macabre that it would be the stuff of films and nightmares—but this was no nightmare or horror movie.
 This was real life, and the belongings of many women who had gone missing were about to be uncovered.

 Like they always say, it’s the quiet ones you’ve got to watch, and Robert Pickton was no exception.
 Quiet, reserved, and seemingly well-behaved, “Willie” was the last person authorities would assume was a maniacal serial killer.
 But behind the simple farm-life exterior was a madman with a dark, twisted secret, who went undetected in his serial killing spree for years.
 He was someone who no one would suspect was butchering women.

 History is replete with quiet, unassuming murderers, from the gentle nurse’s aide Donald Harvey to the Japanese Celebrity Cannibal Issei Sagawa, Many murderers are outwardly calm and collected, but behind their friendly eyes reside complete and total bloodthirsty psychopaths.
 An old neighbor even described Pickton as a “good natured little bastard.”